Most international students coming to study in the UK will require a visa, normally a Student visa.

 Find out more about Dependant Visas

-Nationals of Commonwealth countries whose parents or grandparents were born in the UK, and who can prove that they plan to work in the UK, are permitted to study on this visa.
+Nationals of Commonwealth countries whose grandparent(s) was born in the UK, the Channel Islands or the Isle of Man and who can prove that they plan to work in the UK, are permitted to study on this visa.
 This is a work visa category and a Student visa is normally more appropriate.